nickfox/GpsTracker/README.md

    sudo systemctl restart nginx
    ```

-4. Continue with steps 5-6 from the Apache installation.
+4. Continue with step 5 from the Apache installation.

 ### Android Client